danielauener/wptoots-community/README.md

 > We are developers, professionals, enthusiasts, and are passionate about life,
 > respect, digital freedom and WordPress in all its facets, obviously.
 We believe in peace and balance.

 > Safe space.
-Tech Industry.
-Economics.
-OSINT.
+WordPress Community.
 News.
-Rust.
-Linux.
-Aurae.
+LAMP.
-> Kubernetes.
-Go.
-C. Infrastructure.
+> Infrastructure.
 Security.
-LGTBQIA+.
-Pets.
-Hobbies.
+Blogging.
+Plugins.
+Themes.

 ## Latest Communications 🗞️